shawenyao/jekyll-now/_posts/2020-10-20-Voice-Controlled-Raspberry-Pi.md

 > “Any sufficiently advanced technology is indistinguishable from magic.”
 > ― Arthur C. Clarke, Profiles of the Future: An Inquiry into the Limits of the Possible

 Ever since Raspberry Pi came into my world, I have been exploring better ways to interact with it.
 Take Kodi the media player for example - yes, keyboard and mouse are fine; yes, its native web interface is super powerful; and yes, you can even use your TV remote directly if it's HDMI-CEC-compatible.
-But there's something about Raspberry Pi's small form factor abd open source nature that just make me wish for a hands-free experience.
+But there's something about Raspberry Pi's small form factor (as well as its open source nature perhaps) that just makes me wish for a hands-free experience.

 To my surprise, there doesn't seem to be a satisfactory end-to-end tutorial anywhere that suits my need.
 However, that's about to change - please join me in my quest to build a voice-controlled Raspberry Pi.
-Before we get started, here is a list of all the hardwares/sofwares that we will need:
+Before we get started, here is a list of all the hardware/sofware that we will need:
 * [Raspberry Pi](https://www.raspberrypi.org/) and [Kodi](https://kodi.tv/)
 * [Webhook](https://github.com/adnanh/webhook)
 * [Port Forwarding](https://en.wikipedia.org/wiki/Port_forwarding)